 Supporting effective and efficient higher education systems

 Science, higher education and cooperation with the business sector are balanced and interconnected at UNS.
-More than 140 start-up companies in the IT sector were founded with the support from the University and its members, employing several thousand young engineers from the region who graduated from UNS.
-Faculties of UNS cooperate with the business sector in providing relevant services.
+More than 150 start-up companies in the IT sector were founded with the support from the University and its members, employing several thousand young engineers from the region who graduated from UNS.